Nokia 3310 comeback? One deisgner envisioned this smart edition years ago

 News yesterday that HMD may be plotting a 2017 version of the classic Nokia 3310 spawned more excitement than most mobile announcements of recent times.

-However, the prospect of a modernised 3310 isn’t exactly a brand new idea
+However, the prospect of a modernised 3310 isn’t exactly a brand new idea.

 More than two years ago graphic designer Martin Hajek envisioned what smart iterations of classic feature phones like the 3310 and Sony Ericsson T28s could look like.